Buying Luxury Real Estate on Maui: What High-End Buyers Should Understand

 • Greater emphasis on discretion and privacy

-• More detailed due diligence, including property history and positioning
+• More detailed due diligence

 • Flexible timelines driven by buyer strategy rather than financing constraints

-Wailea, Makena, Kapalua, and Resort Community Positioning
+Wailea, Mākena, Kapalua & Resort Community Positioning

-• Makena is often defined by lower density, estate-scale privacy, and stronger separation from commercial activity.
+Mākena is known for estate-scale privacy, lower density, larger parcels, and stronger separation from commercial activity.

 For luxury buyers, selecting the right community often matters as much as selecting the property itself.

-• Financing structure
+• Financing structure and liquidity planning

-• Reserve funding
+• Reserve funding and community stability

 • Staffing or property management requirements

-• Utility and operational costs associated with larger homes and oceanfront exposure
+• Utility and operational carrying costs

 Important considerations include: